 Authors of Diverse Sexualities

 The Picture Of Dorian Gray: One of the pillars of queer literature, Oscar Wilde‘s short novel tells the story of a young man who doesn’t age, but his portrait in the attic does… with startling new resonance in the age of Instagram narcissism.
-Read my full review here.
+Read my full review of The Picture Of Dorian Gray here.

 Ready For More Diverse Books?